-Windows has introduced further configuration settings for managing when TPM lockout occurs - see the Microsoft TechNet article Trusted Platform Module Services Group Policy Settings at:
+Windows 8.1 introduced further configuration settings for managing when TPM lockout occurs - see the Microsoft TechNet article Trusted Platform Module Services Group Policy Settings at https://technet.microsoft.com/en-us/library/jj679889.aspx

-technet.microsoft.com/en-us/library/jj679889.aspx

 TPM 2.0 has well-defined dictionary attack logic behavior.
-This contrasts with TPM 1.2, for which the dictionary attack logic was set by the manufacturer, and the logic varied widely throughout the industry.
+This is in contrast to TPM 1.2, for which the dictionary attack logic was set by the manufacturer, and the logic varied widely throughout the industry.

-Key changes in TPM 2.0:
+Key changes in TPM 2.0 with Windows 8.1 or later:

-• Default of 32 failed attempts before anti hammering is hit.

-- If the lockout is hit, this will last for two hours, then the user will have one attempt before lockout is hit again. - The lockout can still be reset manually by sending a reset lockout command to the TPM.
+- Default of 32 failed attempts before anti hammering is hit. - Every two hours the system is running, the amount of failed attempts is reduced by one.
+So after 64 hours the TPM will remember no previous failed attempts. - If the lockout is hit, this will last for two hours, then the user will have one attempt before lockout is hit again. - The lockout can still be reset manually by sending a reset lockout command to the TPM.